 Moving Your Boat To Japan

-Moving your boat to Japan is very similar to moving your car in every way, except it involves proving you have a clean boat license rather than car license.
-However, there is an extra focus on quarantine when it comes to boats, because customs want to prevent invasive marine species form entering Japanese waters.
+Moving your boat to Japan is very similar to moving your car in every way, except it involves proving you have a clean boat license rather than a car license.
+However, there is an extra focus on quarantine when it comes to boats because customs want to prevent invasive marine species from entering Japanese waters.
 It’s best to give your boat an inside-and-out clean before commencing this process.